kauwelab/cubap/docs/index.rst

 *Total Codon Aversion Across all Genes by Superpopulation*
 ##########################################################
    This graph shows how often each codon is averted.
 Specifically, it is the total number of alleles, summed for each gene, in which the codon is not present.
-This total allele count is separated for each codon.

 *Total Number of Alleles per Superpopulation with Codon*
 ########################################################
-   Across the X-axis is the codon aversion motif (all the codons that are missing in the selected gene(s)/isform(s)) and the number of alleles, per superpopulation, that are missing that codon.
+   Across the x-axis the codon aversion motif (all the codons that are missing in the selected gene(s)/isform(s)) and the number of alleles, per superpopulation, that are missing that codon.

 Options:
 --------